Norwegian version of this page

 • Sikt – a national archive managed by Sikt (the Norwegian Agency for Shared Services in Education and Research).
 The focus is on preserving data from social sciences and humanities research, as well as some from medical and health research.
 NSD curates archived data.

-• Zenodo – the EU's archive for research data.
-Here, you can archive data and other documents from all disciplines.
+• Zenodo – EU research data archive.
+Here you can archive data and other documents from all subject areas.
 Zenodo does not curate archived data.

 Other archival solutions

-• Digitization and Special Collections at the University Library aim to contribute to the preservation and availability of scientific historical sources and collections.
-The goal is to digitize and make available archives, collections, and individual objects that are of value to the university's academic environments and the public.
-The digitized material is made available through the heritage platform Alvin, and book material also through Oria.
-The University Library contributes expertise in organizing, registering, digitizing, and migrating.
+• Digitisation and Special Collections at the University Library aims at contributing to the preservation and dissemination of scientific sources and collections of historical value.
+The goal is to digitise and make available archives, collections, and single objects of values for the research communities at the University of Oslo and the public in general.
+The digitised material will be made available through the cultural heritage platform ALVIN, and books will also be indexed in Oria.
+The University Library contributes with skills within organising, registering, digitising and migrating.
+The webpages are currently in Norwegian only.

-• The Web Archive from the National Library aims to preserve all websites that are registered under the top-level domain .no, in accordance with the Legal Deposit Act.
-Websites under foreign domains will also be harvested if the content is considered to be subject to the legal deposit law.
-If you use sources from the web that are subject to the legal deposit law, it may be useful to have a dialogue with the web archive about collection and preservation.
+• Nettarkivet (the Norwegian Web Archive) at the National Library of Norway aims to preserve websites under the .no domain according to the Legal Deposit Act (pliktavleveringslova).
+Websites under foreign domains can also be harvested if their content is related to Norway or is written in Norwegian.
+If you work with sources from the web which are covered by Legal Deposit Act, it might be of value to have a dialogue with the Web Archive about scarping and preserving the material.

 Next step: Reuse of research data